Moms ask, “Can I eat Mexican food while pregnant?”

 Lastly, there’s your ice cream.
 Who doesn’t love eating something cool and sweet on a hot day?

 But then again, it is best to determine the ice cream’s sugar content and source of milk.
-You need to be sure that it is from a reputable source to avoid health risks.
-It is also important to limit your sugar intake, otherwise, it puts you at risk of high blood sugar levels.
-This is definitely not something you would want during your pregnancy.
+It would help if you were sure it was from a reputable start to avoid health risks.
+It is also essential to limit your sugar intake.
+Otherwise, it puts you at risk of high blood sugar levels.
+This is not something you would want during your pregnancy.

 Eating Mexican food during pregnancy should be safe.

-Want to learn more about the right diet during pregnancy?
+Want to learn more about the proper diet during pregnancy?
 Here is a video that may help: